-REPLACE the battery in your smoke alarm when it "chirps" (the low battery warning).
-NEVER disconnect the battery to silence the smoke alarm.
+REPLACE the 9-volt battery in your Smoke Alarm when it chirps (the low battery warning).

-• When the low battery warning sounds, the battery MUST be replaced to continue your protection.
+When the low battery warning sounds, the battery MUST be replaced to continue your protection.

-- VACUUM the Smoke Alarm cover at least once a month. - DO NOT paint over the Smoke Alarm. - Paint may clog the openings to the sensing chambers and prevent it from operating properly.
+- DO NOT clean with water, solvents, cleaning agents, bleach, or polish as these may damage the alarm. - VACUUM the Smoke Alarm cover at least once a month. - DO NOT paint over the unit.
+Paint may clog the openings to the sensing chambers and prevent it from operating properly.